-English IV - (1 credit) Prerequisite: English III
+English IV - (1 credit) Prerequisite: English III 12th Grade

 This course involves an integrated study of writing, language, literature, and reading.
 Students will be required to research, pre-write, revise and evaluate their own written compositions.
 This course is recommended for those students on the minimum plan and not planning to attend an academic two or four year college.
+Those planning to attend an academic or four year college must take English IV Academic or Concurrent.

-English IV Dual Credit - (1 credit) Prerequisite: D/C English III
+English IV Academic - (1 credit) Prerequisite: English III 12th Grade